dongchen-coder/symFP/SoftwareArtifact.md

 ### Fig. 7 (Parallel)

 As we improved the performance.
-We didn't show the parallel effect here but instead the gernerated static parallel sampling with c++ thread constructs can be checked in /test/facility/ss_code.
+We didn't show the parallel effect here but instead the gernerated static parallel sampling with C++ thread constructs can be checked in /test/facility/ss_code.